Diversity & Inclusion

 The Resona Group has established Job Return Support Systems including various seminars and programs for taking childcare related leave and working while raising children.
 This ensures that we have a work environment in place supporting employees to balance work and childcare.

-To support employees’ long-term commitment to work, in addition to providing a program for working reduced hours until their child reaches the age of three, we introduced the System for Converting Employment Status that allows employees to temporarily change to Smart Employee” with limited working hours compared to other employees, from when their child turns three years of age until they complete the third grade.
-Also, for employees who resigned due to their family situation, the Group has introduced the Job Return system, which gives these employees the right to return to work as a Smart Employee.
+To support long-term employment, we have introduced a working reduced hours program that can be used by employees until their child(ren) enters the first grade of elementary school, as well as the System for Converting Employment Status that allows employees to convert to Smart Employee with limited working hours from when their child(ren) enters the first grade through the sixth grade of elementary school.Also, for employees who resigned due to their family situation, the Group has introduced the Job Return system, which gives these employees the right to return to work as a Smart Employee.
 Through such initiatives, we are working to develop a workplace environment that supports diverse working styles.

 Each Resona Group company has acquired Platinum Kurumin certification as a "childrearing support company" in recognition of our various initiatives to support employees' return to work from childcare leave.